Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Foundations for Describing LSP Excitations as Quantum Plasmonic Quasi-Particles

 The solutions of the dispersion relation for transverse-magnetic (TM) modes form the classical foundation for the quantum framework.
 In this view, plasmonic excitations can be conceptualized as discrete, quantized many-electron states with energies \( \hbar\omega_l \) (see Figure~\ref{fgr:1}b).

-Each multipolar mode \( l \) corresponds to a discrete energy level of a quantum plasmonic quasi-particle (PQP), modeled as a set of uncoupled two-level subsystems \( S_l \) undergoes transient decay to the ground state \( |0\rangle \) after excitation.
+Each multipolar mode \( l \) corresponds to a discrete energy level of an excited quantum plasmonic quasi-particle (PQP), modeled as a set of uncoupled two-level subsystems \( S_l \) undergoes transient decay to the ground state \( |0\rangle \) after excitation.

 Unlike atomic energy levels, the states of a plasmonic quasi-particle \( \hbar \omega_l(R) \) originate from the collective oscillations of conduction electrons.
 The decay of these states includes both population relaxation (energy dissipation) and coherence decay (dephasing).
 Damping occurs via radiative emission as well as nonradiative mechanisms such as ohmic heating caused by electron–electron and electron–surface scattering within the confined NP volume.
 Nonradiative losses dominate in small nanoparticles, whereas radiative damping becomes the leading process as the particle size increases.